matthewlong29/PareAndFlourish_Site/_posts/bonus-material/2016-11-23-top-10-wines-budget.md

 It’s that time of year again!
 No, not Christmas.
 The time of year when you can unapologetically buy wine in bulk for “the holidays.”
 You have a short window in November and December when no one can look twice when you buy a case from the liquor store.
 Not that we don’t support this at any point during the year.
 Christmas in July’s a thing, right?

 Wine is expensive.
-But, after finishing countless bottles of overpriced and underwhelming wine, you start to develop a knack for choosing the best ones on a budget.
+But, after finishing countless bottles that are overpriced and underwhelming, you start to develop a knack for choosing the best ones on a budget.

 Just in time for the holidays, we’ve put together a list of our favorites (starting at the sweetest and ending at the driest), all of which are under $20.